Different Types of Motorcycle Helmets with PROS & CONS

 Much like other opened designs, these are best for people that ride at low speeds.
 If you’re riding a sports bike at high speed, you almost certainly want some more protection then a half helmet is not a good choice for you.
 The below section shows the half-face motorcycle helmet types PROS and CONS:

-Half face Helmet - Motorcycle Helmet Types
+Half face Helmet - Different Types of Motorcycle Helmets - AutozMotoz

 • Street cred